How to increase optical sales: Tips and advice for opticians

 - Reduced-price promotions.

 Of course, offering discounts can come with a significant setback as well: Shrinking margins.
 That's why we suggest expanding your inventory to include eyewear eligible for Anagram Prosper.
 We've negotiated pricing agreements with eyewear vendors that allow you to pass savings on to patients without affecting your margins.
-That makes it a whole lot easier to facilitate rebates to patients.
+That makes it a whole lot easier to offer discounts.

 Making a successful optical promotion

-You can offer your patients discounts on a case-by-case basis depending on unique circumstances.
-However, you should also offer promotions to bring in new business and bring back returning patients to pick up new frames or lenses.
+You can use promotions on a case-by-case basis depending on unique circumstances.
+However, you should also offer discounts to bring in new business and bring back returning patients to pick up new frames or lenses.

 Luckily, this offers you opportunities to be creative and find fun ways to bring in new and existing patients and customers.
 Here are some ideas you can build off:

 You can keep it simple and promote a buy one, get one half off sale.
 Or something similar for multiple-pair deals.
 A simple percentage off a second frame may be enough to convince a patient to buy a backup pair or pick up glasses for a family member.